SageHack/hacklair/content/howto-leak.md

 +++
 date = "2013-01-01T12:00:00-04:00"
-title = "How to make secure and useful leaks" description = "It's important to handle leaks appropriately.
+title = "How to make secure and useful leaks" description = "It's important to handle leaks properly.
 If not they can cause harm, money loss and even endanger people.
 Here's what you need to know."

 +++

 Leaking documents online is controversial and fall into grey areas of the laws.
-They are an essential parts of revealing the truth and corruption but there’s various issues.
+They are essential parts of revealing the truth and corruption but there are various issues.
 They are dangerous to people manipulating them.
 They can endanger and harm innocents.
 They can become noise.
-It’s therefor essential to better this practice.
+It’s therefore essential to better this practice.
 A good example of a very useful successful leak is [WCITleaks](http://wcitleaks.org/).

 ## Do not share unfiltered leaks to the public

-You never know what information are in certain leaks.
 The implications of releasing uncleaned/sanitized leaks are staggering.
 What could be a simple PDF can get you into serious trouble if traced back to you, aka the sender.
 It’s important to properly clean and protect the data in leaks.

 ## Remove personal information